equalframework/equal-doc/Basics/Testing.md

 php run.php --do=test_package --package=myapp
 ```

-It should give you a log of each test you wrote resulting as "ok" or "ko", depending on the expected results
+It should log an overview of each test you wrote, resulting as "ok" or "ko" depending on the expected results

 If you can't see anything it means there is an error somewhere in your code.
 Tip: use **/console.php** in your browser for potential insights